jatinx/hip-rtc/README.md

 # HIPRTC - hip runtime compiler

-hip-rtc is a light weight, non-hip dependent library which allows users to compiler hip-programs in code.
+hip-rtc is a light weight, lean, non-hip dependent library which allows users to compiler hip-programs in code.

 This is made only for AMD GPUs.
 Will not work with any other GPUs.